Rosso (bus company): 464

-The 464 service operates between Accrington and Rochdale via Rawtenstall up to every 15 minutes, with a half-hourly frequency during the evening and on Sunday.
-This route is operated by a fleet of Optare Versa single-deck vehicles branded in a two-tone purple and pink livery.
-Features include free Wifi, USB and wireless charging and audio-visual next stop announcements.
+Route 464 operated between Accrington and Rochdale via Rawtenstall up to every 15 minutes, with a half-hourly frequency during the evening and on Sunday.
+This route was operated by a fleet of Optare Versa single-deck vehicles branded in a two-tone purple and pink livery.
+Features included free WiFi, USB and wireless charging and audio-visual next stop announcements.
+On 30 November 2025, this route was transferred to the Blackburn Bus Company.

 Irwell Line

-The Irwell Line brand encompasses two services, which operate along the Irwell Valley.
-The routes operate between Blackburn (481) or Burnley (483) and Bury via Rawtenstall.
-Services are operated by a fleet of Volvo B7RLE/Plaxton Centro single-deck vehicles, branded in a two-tone black and grey livery.
+The Irwell Line brand encompassed two routes, which operated along the Irwell Valley.
+The routes operated between Blackburn (481) or Burnley (483) and Bury via Rawtenstall.
+Services were operated by a fleet of Plaxton Centro bodied Volvo B7RLE single-deck vehicles, branded in a two-tone black and grey livery.
 Features include free WiFi, USB charging and audio-visual next stop announcements.

-Former services and branding
+On 30 November 2025, these routes was transferred to the Burnley Bus Company.

 Trax

-The Trax branded services comes with two routes, the 467 and 468.
-Both route begins at Rochdale Interchange and ends at Bury Interchange, with different intermediate stops.
-A fleet of Wright StreetLite painted in bright orange livery were allocated onto these routes.
-These routes were acquired by First Manchester as part of Tranche 2 Bee Network in March 2024, saw the demolish of the Trax branding on both routes.
+'Trax' branded services came with two routes, the 467 and 468.
+Both routes began at Rochdale Interchange and ended at Bury Interchange, with different intermediate stops.
+A fleet of Wright StreetLites painted in a bright orange livery were allocated onto these routes.
+These routes were acquired by First Manchester as part of Tranche 2 of the Bee Network rollout across Greater Manchester in March 2024.

 Tottington Line

 Tottington Line branded services operated on one route, the 469 between Bury Interchange and Tottington, operated using a fleet of Wright StreetLites painted in an orange and green livery.
-The route was taken over by Stagecoach Manchester as part of Tranche 2 of the Bee Network rollout across Greater Manchester in March 2024, with the Tottington Line branding withdrawn as a result.
+The route was taken over by Stagecoach Manchester in March 2024 as part of Tranche 2 of the Bee Network rollout.

 Rossendale Rovers

-Launched in January 2021, Rossendale Rovers is a brand encompassing a number of local services operating in and around the Rossendale Valley.
+Launched in January 2021, Rossendale Rovers was a brand encompassing a number of local services operating in and around the Rossendale Valley.
 Services were operated by a fleet of 3 Mellor Strata single-deck vehicles, branded in a two-tone yellow and orange livery.
 Features included audio-visual next stop announcements.
 These services were taken over by Vision Bus in October 2024.

 Fleet and operations

-Depots

-As of November 2024, the company shares depots with The Burnley Bus Company and The Blackburn Bus Company.

-Vehicles

-As of April 2024, the fleet consists of 27 buses.
-The fleet consists of diesel-powered single and double-deck buses manufactured by Alexander Dennis, Wrightbus, Plaxton and Optare, as well as minibuses manufactured by Mellor.
+As of April 2024, the Rosso fleet consisted of 27 diesel-powered single and double-deck buses manufactured by Alexander Dennis, Wrightbus, Plaxton and Optare, as well as minibuses manufactured by Mellor Coachcraft.